qileilove/capybaraDemo-1/README.md

 ## Known Issues

- * There is no way to pass command line args to Cucumber for things like tags.
  * The `demo/output` directory and it's contents are owned by root, but should be the user who ran the tests.
  * Phantomjs crashes on click of the Search button - [phantomjs/issues/13055](https://github.com/ariya/phantomjs/issues/13055)
  * For security reasons, the sandboxing capabilities of Chrome on Linux will prevent it from running on SUID filesystems, including those in a Docker container.
 To workaround that, you can run the docker container with the `--privileged` flag, which is a no-no for Docker containers in general.
 Alternatively, you __TBD__